jfbr1283/Airbnb_Reviews_Analysis/README.md

 ## Data Preparation

 **Listings Data Set:** To make our analysis as granular as possible, we focused on listings with a specific number of bedrooms.
 As you can see from the graph below, 1-bedroom listings made up the majority of the data.
 As a result, we dropped all listings with more than 1 bedroom.
-To make our **target variable, price**, easier to work with we converted the price to feature to a price range based on the interquartile price range in this data set.
+To make our **target variable, price**, easier to work with we converted the price feature to a price range based on the interquartile price range in this data set.
 As a result, our target variable was broken down into four classes of price points.

 <p align="left">
   <img width="550" height="400" src="images/bedrooms.png">